venelinpetrov/venelinpetrov.github.io/_posts/2025-10-17-slack-github-integration.md

 ### Step 3: Install the app to your workspace

 - Scroll up and click the "Install to Workspace" button.
-- Slack will ask you to authorize the app — approve it.
+- Slack will ask you to authorize the app and approve it.

 ### Step 4: Copy the bot token